Macrometacorp/docs/docs/cep/getting-started-stream-workers.md

     INSERT d INTO SampleCargoAppInputTable
 ```

 The stream worker pulls the transaction information and sends it to the stream.
-You will see results similar to the following:
+In the stream console, you will see results similar to the following:

 ```sql
 [2021-08-27T14:12:15.795Z] {"weight":1}